exonum/exonum-doc/src/advanced/node-management.md

 A JSON object with the following fields:

-- **connectivity**: string or JSON object
-  Indicates the number of peers the node is connected to or `NotConnected` if the node is not connected to any peers.
 - **consensus_status**: string
   Indicates whether consensus is launched on the node.
 Can be: